mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 author: matt_sosna
 ---

 What makes a piece of software good versus great?
-It's straightforward to write a program that accomplishes our needs, but how do we write our code such that it can handle _future_ needs, such as a 10x or 100x in the amount of data needed to be processed?
+It's often straightforward to write a program that accomplishes some need, but how do we write our code such that it can handle _future_ needs, such as a 10x or 100x in the amount of data needed to be processed?

 One major differentiator is in the proper choice of **data structure**, or method for organizing data.
 This post will cover them.